kaoutaressalhy2022-ui/HR_Analytics_PowerBI/README.md

-# HR Dashboard in Power BI
+# HR analytics in Power BI

 ## 📌 Project Overview
 This is an interactive **HR Analytics Dashboard** built in Power BI.